 If God foreknows all things then how can anyone deny that He also predestinates all things?
 The truth of the matter is that we do not deny man making choices or having a will.
 The truth is found in what causes man to make the choices he does.
 If there was no tree in the Garden, there would have been no choice for Adam to make.
 It's not whether we choose to do something or not, but whether God determines that choice.
 Is man or God the ultimate cause of that choice?

 Let me pose an example.
-You are now reading this message.
-Why are you spending time on it?
-Why aren't you watching TV or out fishing?
-Why are you on this page while other people are not?
+You are now listening to this message.
+Why are you spending your time here?
+Why aren't you home watching football on TV or out fishing?
+Why are you at this church while other people are not?
 You might respond that you wanted to be here or it was your desire or that you chose to be here of your own free will.
 And I'd say, "Sure, but who or what caused your will to decide to be here right now?"
-We can find a precise answer to this question in Philipians 2:12, "Wherefore, my beloved, as ye have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.
+We can find a precise answer to this question in Philippians 2:12, "Wherefore, My beloved, as ye have always obeyed, not as in My presence only, but now much more in My absence, work out your own salvation with fear and trembling.
 For it is God which worketh in you both to will and to do of His good pleasure."
-There you have it: God determines our will and actions.
+There you have it: God determines our will and our actions.

 When Billy Graham beckons his followers to his "altar calls" and tells his audience not to pray for those coming forward, because they have to accept Christ of their own free will and at that point in their lives not even God could help them, then Graham is contradicting the cause of one becoming a Christian.
 He is telling them to put on the mask of free will and to forget John 15:16, "Ye have not chosen Me, but I have chosen you."
 The will and desire to follow Christ emanates from the independent mind of man being prompted by the Masonic tempter Graham, rather than the auspices of God.